Tips for Transfer Applicants

 Here are some tips to help you get started.

 1. Don’t be intimidated by the transfer application process.At Gonzaga, transfer students are not competing with other students to gain admission.
 Majors and minors are also not restricted to a limited number of spots.
 Let your passions, interests, and merits shine through in your application!
-The application’s personal statement is opportunity to tell us about yourself, your educational journey, and your goals.
+The application’s personal statement is great opportunity to tell us about yourself, your educational journey, and your goals.

 2. Pay attention to the recommended transfer timeline, required documents, and admission guidelines.